 A “cooking oil mafia” according to the Trade Minister

 In light of a chaotic supply chain of cooking oil, the minister of Trade alleged on Thursday that a “cooking oil mafia” was taking advantage of the issue.
-When domestic cooking oil supply increased, shelves yet remained empty.
+When the domestic cooking oil supply increased, shelves yet remained empty.
 Lutfi alleges fraudsters would use subsidized bulk cooking oil and repackage it into premium products or would smuggle it abroad.
 The minister apologized for not being able to control this mafia.

 Businesses like distributors would also stockpile cooking oil, waiting for the end of the price caps.
 According to the Indonesia Competition Commission, only four organizations control almost half of the palm plantations and cooking oil production, making them able to dictate the market.